Kpatel4-Dev/CS101-Fall2025-2849-Online/README.md

 Make sure to check Canvas regularly for updates, due dates, and resources.
 Happy coding!

-## 📘 Unit 2: Programming Fundamentals Overview
+# 📚 CS101 – Fall 2025: Unit 2: Programming Fundamentals Overview

 This unit includes a mix of Snap! and Python activities to build your programming skills.